-(e.g., Stanford, U. of Santa Clara, USC, San Francisco U, Loma Linda, Mills, faith-affiliated)
+(e.g., U. of Santa Clara, USC, Stanford, San Francisco U, Loma Linda, faith-affiliated)

-- 4-year programs BA, BS and graduate degrees. - Receive no direct subsidy from state school located in. - Can be exclusive, difficult to get into. - Often smaller enrollment and smaller classes. - Offer smaller range of majors, but often have particular academic focus (e.g., liberal or fine arts). - Often higher number of extra-curricular activities. - Tuition may be 9-10 x higher than at public institutions. - May have good financial aid for high achieving students, low-income students, and student athletes. - Academic standards vary greatly-from prestigious to "cautionary."
+- 4-year programs BA, BS and graduate degrees. - Receive no direct subsidy from state that school is located in. - Can be exclusive, difficult to get into. - Often smaller enrollment and smaller classes. - May have particular academic focus (e.g., liberal or fine arts). - Tuition may be 9-10 x higher than at public institutions. - Often have good financial aid for high achieving students, low-income students, and student athletes apply to some if you are a good student. - Academic standards vary greatly-from prestigious to "cautionary."